 In China and India, rapeseed oil has been used since ancient times because it was easily extracted from the seed.
 It can be argued that since these cultures have used it for centuries with no ill-effect, it must be safe; however it was in an unrefined form.
 Modern processing of this plant is very different - the oil is removed by a combination of high temperature mechanical pressing and solvent extraction.
 Traces of the solvent (usually hexane) remain in the oil, even after considerable refining.
-Like margarine and all modern vegetable oils, canola oil goes through the process of caustic refining, bleaching and degumming at high temperatures.
-As proof, modern Rapeseed oil used for stir-frying in China was found to emit cancercausing chemicals.
+Like margarine and all modern polyunsaturated vegetable oils, canola oil goes through the process of caustic refining, bleaching and degumming at high temperatures.
+As proof, modern Rapeseed oil used for stir-frying in China was found to emit cancer-causing chemicals.
 See the article on Margarine vs Butter for an idea of how utterly ridiculous margarine actually is.
-Also see the article "7 Reasons Why Butter is Good For You" which reveals another long term lie about butter.
+Also see the article "7 Reasons Why Butter is Good For You" which provides scientific evidence for the benefits of butter, dissolving the long term falsehoods about butter.